 Despite not featuring any groundbreaking elements, the Hot Pursuit epic skin is one of the coolest Octane skins due to its unique color scheme.
 The way the turquoise color blends in with orange makes him look like a cheetah-human hybrid that is programmed to run.

 Holiday events bring the best out of Apex.
 Each seasonal skin is a tribute to remember the old times, and they’re also a great way to rekindle the holiday spirit in the game.

 Wildfire features the hectic speedster in the classic Halloween shades of orange and black.
 The epic skin does a great job keeping it simple, and Octane just looks like someone who is too cool for costumes but still enjoys the holiday.

 The skin was added to the game during the Fight or Fright event in October 2019.

 Jade Tiger skin was added to Apex as a part of the season two battle pass.
-The legendary cosmetic unlocked as the reward of the 75th level of the pass.
+The legendary cosmetic was unlocked as the reward for the 75th level of the pass.

-While Octane would definitely win against a tiger in a race, he becomes a tiger himself thanks to the mythical green colors of the Jade Tiger skin.
-The helmet completes the look, and Octane almost looks like a statue made from emerald.
+While Octane would likely win in a race against a tiger, he becomes a tiger himself thanks to the mythical green colors of the Jade Tiger skin.
+The helmet completes the look and Octane almost looks like a statue made from emerald.

 Octane mains will know that the spoiled runner also has a great sense of humor.
 It may not be enough to entertain others, but he can surely crack himself up.

 The legendary cosmetic item features Octane as an evil-looking jester.
-His shoulder pieces give him a majestic vibe, while his shoes make it look like he’s counting minutes to get out of his costume.
+His shoulder pieces give him a majestic vibe, while his shoes make it look like he’s counting the minutes before he can get out of his costume.

 Fans of steampunk, hold onto your wallets.
 The Clocktane skin turns Octane into a badass steampunk villain that looks like a ticking time bomb.